Ynot-Workshop/y_core/README.md

 # y_core

-y_core is the core of the Ybox framework, aimed to be a successor to qb-core continuing the development of a solid foundation for building easy-to-use, performant, and secure server resources.
+y_core is the core for the Ybox framework, aimed to be a successor to qb-core, and continuing the development of a solid foundation for building easy-to-use, performant, and secure server resources.

-The main goal being to promote better practices, not being backwards compatible is a feature, not a bug. (if you care that your 2021 qbus resource still works *(that's what backwards compatibility mean btw)*, the Qbox team will love you!)
+The ***main goal*** is to promote better practices, so of course, not being backwards compatible is a feature, not a bug.
+*(if you care that your 2021 qbus resource still works *(that's what backwards compatibility mean btw)*, the Qbox team will love you!)*

-Other goals include:
+Other ***goals*** include:
 - A more modular system to be more organized
 - "Bloat" the core with systems that every server needs and are often poorly implemented in separate resources (animations, reputation etc)
 - An actual proper DB
 - Reducing the dependencies to a minimum (ideally only oxmysql & ox_lib)
+- Provide some kind of migration from qbox/qb, mostly for the DB.

 ## Current Plan